stasius12/book-index/README.md

 ## Example

-In example, if you have a text:
+Following text:

 ```
 Foo bar
 bar test
 ```

-Then your program should return:
+Should produce output like this:

 ```
 Foo     1,1
-Bar     1,5; 2,1
+bar     1,5; 2,1
-Test    2,5
+test    2,5
 ```

 ## What we have